estarguars113/temperature_forecast_exploration/README.md

  * Postgres
  * Postgis

-The support database selected will be postgres in combination with the extension postgis, to support geographical data types , in this case specifically we would assume that the possible expected queries are the type of get me all the temperature forecasts made for this city or inside this coordinates window.
+The support database selected will be postgres in combination with the extension postgis, to support geographical data types , in this case specifically we would assume that the possible expected queries are the type of:
+* Bring me all the temperature forecasts made for this city/coordinates window

 To support that we would use 2 of the supported geometries by postgis:

 * Point, to represent an specific point in space(lat, lon) enriched with the prediction data
 * Polygon to represent reference places that can be used to filter